 We don't recommend keeping too much stuff in your ski pants but it's useful to have at least a couple of hand pockets - one for your phone and another for a wallet.
-If you're going to be doing a lot of high intensity skiing or ski touring then thigh zips are a must for ventilation through the legs.
+If you're going to be doing a lot of high-intensity skiing or ski touring then thigh zips are a must for ventilation through the legs.

-Do I need an insulated ski jacket?
+Do I need insulated ski pants?

 Whether you go for shell or insulated depends on the conditions you're going to be skiing in and whether you like to wear baselayers or not.
-We generally recommend pants with at least a little insulation for most skiers and snowboarders, as unlike shell jackets you can't easily put extra layers on underneath if it gets cold.
+We generally recommend pants with at least a little insulation for most skiers and snowboarders, as unlike shell pants you can't easily put extra layers on underneath if it gets cold.

 Is down any good for skiing?

 As a general rule synthetic insulation is better than down for ski clothing as it retains most of its insulating properties when wet.
-Be careful not to buy overly insulated pants as you'll quickly find yourself getting hot and clammy when you're skiing or hiking.
+Be careful not to buy overly insulated pants as you'll quickly get hot and clammy when skiing or hiking.

 Do I need bib pants?

 Make sure your ski pants have boot gaiters.
-These sit below the outer material and are elasticated to hug your boots, stopping snow getting in and keeping your pants in place.
-If you're worried about abrasion from boots, bindings and ski touring kit then look for reinforced insteps - patches of sturdier material on the lower legs.
+These sit below the outer material and are elasticated to hug your boots, stopping snow from getting in and keeping your pants in place.
+If you're worried about abrasion from boots, bindings, and ski touring kit then look for reinforced insteps - patches of sturdier material on the lower legs.